 The final division of categories is ‘Playlists’.
 These are all the playlists that you have personally created, or a playlist you found on Spotify and ‘Followed’.
 It also includes Spotify’s ‘Discover Weekly’ category, a service that generates a unique playlist of songs for the user based on songs and artists they have ‘liked’.
 The full list of categories in this division will look different for each user depending on the playlists they are following.

 When we suggest using Spotify in your brand marketing efforts, your first thought might be, “My brand has nothing to do with music or bands, how does this apply to me?”.
 While we can understand that thought process, we’d argue that music and other audio are cultural connecting factors that can apply to many businesses, regardless as to how related music is to your product or service.
 Adding positively to your customer’s lifestyle and experience will help keep your brand front-of-mind.
-Read on to discover the top Spotify brand marketing tactics.
+Read on to discover game-changing marketing tactics using Spotify for brands.

-Consider creating a themed brand marketing playlist to add a bit of fun and diversity to your business’ content creation efforts.
+Brands should consider creating a themed brand marketing playlist on Spotify to add a bit of fun and diversity to their business’ content creation efforts.
 When creating the playlist it’s important to think about your brand voice.
 What type of musical genres and moods fit the tone of your brand?
 Which artists and song messages would you want your brand to be connected with in the minds of listeners?
 Is there a current campaign going on that you could incorporate these playlists into?
 The activity of creating a brand marketing playlist can be a creative way to explore deeper what your brand represents and the emotions you’d like prospective customers to experience when they engage with you.
 Here are a few ideas of reasons and events to tie a brand marketing playlist:

 Podcasting has become a staple of the streaming world, and many folks have built entire businesses around podcasts!
 But whether you are familiar with podcasts or not, there are several ways to engage with podcasts for stellar brand marketing opportunities.